Go to the top of the page

 Governance

-The JAL Group's Board of Directors demonstrates a strong supervisory function through the periodic reporting (four times in FY2022) on the execution of initiatives concerning climate change and biodiversity.
+The JAL Group's Board of Directors demonstrates a robust supervisory function through periodic reporting (3 times in FY2024) on the execution of initiatives concerning climate change and biodiversity.

-In the execution, the Sustainability Promotion Council, chaired by the President, formulates basic policies, sets important targets and manages progress, and deliberates and decides on policies to deal with issues.
+For execution, the Sustainability Promotion Council, chaired by the President, formulates fundamental policies, sets key targets, manages progress, and deliberates and decides on policies to address identified issues.

-The Sustainability Promotion Committee, chaired by the Senior Vice President of the General Affairs Division, deliberates on individual issues identified through the environmental management system (EMS) and reports to the Sustainability Promotion Council.
+The Sustainability Promotion Committee, chaired by the director in charge of ESG promotion, deliberates on individual issues identified through the Environmental Management System (EMS) as well as those identified during the Relationship and Connection Creation Committee, which are subsequently reported to the Sustainability Promotion Council

 Governance System